Silvestre17/ChatMeter_FinalProject.inDataScience/README.md

     <a href="https://www.digi.pt/"><img src="https://img.shields.io/badge/DIGI-FFD700?style=for-the-badge&logo=digi&logoColor=white" alt="DIGI" /></a>
 </p>

+## 🎓 Project Context

+This project was developed for the **Projeto Final Aplicado a Ciência de Dados** (*Final Applied Project in Data Science I & II*) courses.
+This semester-long capstone project is a central part of the 3rd and final year of the **[Licenciatura em Ciência de Dados](https://www.iscte-iul.pt/degree/code/0322/bachelor-degree-in-data-science)** (*Bachelor Degree in Data Science*) at **ISCTE-IUL**, completed in the 2023/2024 academic year.
+With this project, we aim to apply the knowledge and skills acquired throughout the course to a real-world problem, leveraging data science techniques to provide actionable insights and solutions for a real business challenge.

 ## ✨ Objective

-The primary objective of ChatMeter is to **develop a *"Sentiment and Topic Thermometer"* for Portuguese telecommunications operators**, enabling:
+The primary objective of ChatMeter is to develop a **"Sentiment and Topic Thermometer"** for Portuguese telecommunications operators.
+This tool enables stakeholders to:

-*   Identification of user needs, preferences, and behaviors on social media.
+*   Identify user needs, preferences, and behaviors on social media.
-*   Discovery of new opportunities, trends, and challenges in the sector.
+*   Discover new opportunities, trends, and challenges within the sector.
-*   Support for informed decision-making in the telecommunications market.
+*   Support data-driven, informed decision-making in a competitive market.

 <p align="center">
     <a href="https://facebook.com/vodafonept">